Treatment and rehydration solutions for diarrhoea, gastro and vomiting

 What to eat during diarrhea:

-- Avoid oily and spicy foods
+- Avoid fatty and spicy foods

 - Eat starchy foods (rice and white pasta, potatoes) because they have a constipating effect

-- Favor vegetable fats rather than animal ones
+- Favor vegetable fats over animal fats

-- Prefer lean meats such as poultry
+- Prefer lean meats like poultry

 Vomiting: